bf2fc6cc711aee1a0c2a/cos-fleetshard/README.md

 #
 # create operator secret
 #
 # NOTE: the file in etc/kubernetes/app-secret/application.properties is
 #       only a template, copy it somewhere and adapt the command below
 #       and remember not to commit it
 #
-kubectl create configmap addon-cos-fleetshard-operator-parameters \
+kubectl create secret generic addon-cos-fleetshard-operator-parameters \
   --from-file=etc/kubernetes/app-secret/application.properties

 # build
 ./mvnw install